Contrasting Adversarial Perturbations: The Space of Harmless Perturbations: Introduction

-Inspired by the harmless perturbation subspace of linear layers, we further investigate the robustness of DNNs against more general perturbations.
-We find that a family of general perturbations, irrespective of their magnitude, consistently influence the DNN's output.
-This phenomenon stems from the decomposition of arbitrary perturbations into the summation of any harmless and harmful components.
-Consequently, the network output for general perturbations becomes equivalent to that of harmful perturbations, particularly aligning with that of components orthogonal to the harmless perturbation subspace.
-Essentially, for any linear layer with a harmless perturbation subspace, there exists the perturbation space characterized by identical orthogonal components, leading to consistent network outputs.
+For the linear layers of DNNs, we find that when its input dimension $n$ exceeds the output dimension $m$, the harmless perturbation subspace of this layer can be derived by computing the \textit{nullspace} of its parameter matrix $A$, \textit{i.e.}, $N(A)=\{v\in\mathbb{R}^n| Av = \mathbf{0}\}$.
+To this end, the harmless subspace exhibits a dimension of $(n-m)$ and is embedded within an $n$-dimensional feature space.
+Furthermore, the harmless perturbation space \textit{may} expand when involving non-linear layers, depending on the specific non-linear functions and input samples (See Section~\ref{sec:non_linear}).
+Inspired by the harmless subspace of linear layers, we further investigate the robustness of DNNs against more general perturbations, \textit{i.e.,} random noises or adversarial perturbations.
+We find that a family of those general perturbations, irrespective of their magnitude, identically influence the DNN's output.
+This phenomenon stems from the decomposition of arbitrary perturbations into the sum of any harmless and harmful components.
+Consequently, the network output for general perturbations becomes equivalent to that of harmful perturbations, particularly aligning with that of components orthogonal to the harmless perturbation subspace (Fig.~\ref{Fig:harmless_perturbations}(b)).
+Essentially, for any linear layer with a harmless subspace, the equivalent feature space is characterized by identical orthogonal components, leading to consistent network outputs.